polar-app/polar-app/docs/NOTES_DESIGN.md

 ## TODO

+- FIXME: TODO for v1 we can/should allow nspace to be undefined which means that there actually IS no namespace and the permissions are just done on a per user bases...

 - FIXME: how does a user see who has access to a note so that they can change permissions and it would also be nice to know who they are collaborating with.